 Spousal Support

 In California, spousal support (or alimony) may be provided to either spouse as part of a divorce or dissolution of marriage.
-The law governing spousal support is very complex and the amount paid depends on the facts of each case.
-If two people can reach an agreement on alimony, the Court will enforce this agreement regardless of the amount of spousal support the Court would have ordered.
+The law governing spousal support is complex, and the amount paid depends on the facts of each case.
+If two people can reach an alimony agreement, the Court will enforce this agreement regardless of the amount of spousal support the Court would have ordered.
 However, if an agreement cannot be reached, then parties seeking a divorce will have to litigate spousal support.
-Given that the law regarding spousal support is subjective, whether you are seeking alimony or your spouse has requested that you pay spousal support, people are best served by having experienced counsel.
-We provide the experience, knowledge, and guidance to ensure that support obligations are fair and appropriate.

 We represent clients in their spousal support proceedings in San Francisco County, San Mateo County, Marin County, and Contra Costa County.
+Our local focus means we are familiar with the regional court systems and the subtle variations in how judges may interpret spousal support guidelines, offering our clients an advantageous perspective and tailored approach to each case.

 What is Alimony Based On in California?